ipop-project/ipop-project.github.io/wiki/Use-IPOP-on-Ubuntu,-Raspberry-Pi-and-CentOS,-Scripted.md

-# Install, Run, and Remove IPOP on Ubuntu, Raspberry Pi and CentOS, Scripted
+# Use IPOP on Ubuntu, Raspberry Pi and CentOS, Scripted

 | | Description |
 |---|---|